gfranko/amdclean/README.md

 };
 ```

-* If you are using the RequireJS node module with [Gulp](http://gulpjs.com/), then it is very easy to integrate amdclean using the `onModuleBundleComplete` config option.
+* If you are using the RequireJS node module with [Gulp](http://gulpjs.com/), then it is very easy to integrate AMDclean using the `onModuleBundleComplete` config option.
 Here is an example Gulp task that includes the RequireJS optimizer node module with AMDclean support:

 ```javascript
 gulp.task('build', function() {